Eric Hebborn: Early life

 Eric Hebborn was born in South Kensington, London, in 1934.
 His mother was born in Brighton and his father in Oxford.
 According to his autobiography, his mother beat him constantly as a child.
 He stated that at the age of eight, he set fire to his school, and was sent to Longmoor reformatory in Harold Wood; his sister Rosemary disputes this.
 Teachers encouraged his painting talent, and he became connected to the Maldon Art Club, where he first exhibited at the age of 15.

-Hebborn attended Chelmsford Art School and Walthamstow Art School before attending the Royal Academy.
+Hebborn attended Chelmsford Art School and Walthamstow Art School before attending the Royal Academy Schools.
 He flourished at the academy, winning the Hacker Portrait prize and the Silver Award, and the British Prix de Rome in Engraving, a two-year scholarship to the British School at Rome in 1959.
 There he became part of the international art scene, establishing acquaintances with many artists and art historians, including Soviet spy Sir Anthony Blunt in 1960, who told Hebborn that a couple of his drawings looked like Poussins.
 This sowed the seeds of his forgery career.

 Hebborn returned to London, where he was hired by art restorer George Aczel.
 During his employ he was instructed not only to restore paintings, but to alter and improve them.
 Aczel graduated him from restoring existing paintings to "restoring" paintings on entirely blank canvases so that they could be sold for more money.
 A falling out over Hebborn's knowledge of painting and restoration destroyed the relationship between him and Aczel.

 Hebborn and his lover Graham David Smith also frequented a junk and antique shop near Leicester Square, where Hebborn befriended one of the owners, Marie Gray.
 In organizing the prints catalogued in the shop, Hebborn began to learn more about paper, and its history and uses in art.
 It was on some of these blank old pieces of paper that Hebborn made his first forgeries.

 His first true forgeries were pencil drawings after Augustus John, based on a drawing of a child by Andrea Schiavone.
 Smith states that several of these were sold to their landlord Mr. Davis, several to Bond Street galleries, and two or three through Christie's sale rooms.

 Eventually Hebborn decided to settle in Italy with Smith.
 They founded a private gallery there.